recski/brise-plandok/brise_plandok/annotation_process/README.md

 ### Run with update

-To make the assignments final, let us use the `--update` flag.
+To make the assignments final, use the `--update` flag.
 This will update the document tracking file, as well as all the assignment files of the annotators.

 ```
 python brise_plandok/annotation_process/generate_batch.py \